noveogroup/rpc/README.md

 ### register(method: string, handler: (token: string, params: object) => Promise\<object\>): void
 Register the method on the server side, handler accepts token of the client it was called and params as an object and must return an object or a Promise\<object\> which will be held on the client side

+#### Exception handling for the register method
+You can throw an exception in handler and

 ### Events